-Where Can I Get a Wheelchair Near Me?
+Where Can I Get a Wheelchair-Accessible Ride Near Me?

-If you or someone close to you needs medical transportation services near me, BriteLift is here to help.
-BriteLift is a medical transportation company that has been providing non-emergency medical transportation as well as wheelchair transportation in Chicago to people with disabilities, for over a decade.
-Choose BriteLift and you can opt for doctors visits, airport transportation for elderly transportation, various social outings, and more.
+If you or someone close to you needs medical transportation services, BriteLift is here to help.
+BriteLift is an accessible transportation company that has been providing non-emergency medical transportation as well as wheelchair-friendly transportation in Chicago to people with disabilities, for over a decade.
+Choose BriteLift and you can opt for doctors visits, airport transportation, senior transportation, various social outings, and more.

-Whether you need wheelchair transportation, dialysis transportation, adult day services transportation, or any other type of non emergency medical transportation Illinois, BriteLift is there.
-Give us a call at 847-792-1212 or contact us through the contact form on the website.
+Whether you need wheelchair-accessible transportation, dialysis transportation, adult day services transportation, or any other type of non-emergency medical transportation in Illinois and Southeast Wisconsin, BriteLift is there.
+Give us a call at 847-792-1212.

 Advanced Reservation, Multiple Stops & On-Demand Rides